 All Russians in grade school learn to write Russian in cursive.
 It's best to learn the cursive form of the alphabet because it will make writing easier and quicker than using standard block writing and will allow you to read another person's writing.

-There are some rules to remember when writing in cursive though, not much.
-The Л, М, and Я cursive letters always begin with a small hook.
-Also sometimes the cursive verison of T might have a line above it and the cursive version of Ш might have a line below it too, depends on the writer though.
-Similarly to leaving the umlauts out in block printing for ë also in cursive russian many writers will leave out the umlauts too.
+There are some guidelines to remember when writing in cursive.
+Usually Л, М, and Я cursive letters begin with a small hook.
+Similarly, sometimes the cursive verison of T might have a line above it and the cursive version of Ш might have a line below it.
+These usually happen in learning materials.

 Vowels: А Э О У Ы Я Е Ё Ю И